aevivas/aws-tag-compliance-tf-deployments/README.md

 # Validating Tag Compliance for Terraform Deployments in AWS

 Script to check that AWS managed resources in the terraform state file or terraform plan file are using the required tags for the deployment.
+The required tags are based on workplace, or project preferences.

-## Why?
+## Motivation

 You want to be sure that the tag policy defined in your organization is being enforced.
-It is easy to tag devices hence this script can provide you some assistance on identifying those AWS resources missing any of the tags.
+It is easy miss a tag when writing your terraform code; hence this script can provide you some assistance on identifying those AWS resources missing any of the required tags.

-## What formats of the state file and plan file are supported?
+## Supported versions for state and plan files

 Currently, format version **4** for the state file, and version **1.1** for the plan file are supported.

 ## Defining tag policy

-You can define the *default_tags* tags to apply to all resources to be created in your deployment or if they are already deployed.

-In addition for a particular resource, you can define *addtional_tags* tags to checks or define *ignored_tags* to ignore a particular tag.

-You needed to create the tag policy with the following sections:
+You can define your tag policy by creating a file with the following sections:

-### Default tags
+### Default tags (required)

 List of the default tags to apply to all resources: